johannesbmueller/data_viz/README.md

-# example code for Module 6 Python for data visualization course
+# example code for module 6 python for data visualization course